 The term “impact investing” is everywhere these days, and using the power of money to accomplish social good is the trend of the moment.

-New investment funds with an impact focus are launched weekly, not just in the US but in Australia, Singapore, China, and beyond.
-Celebrities such as Lady Gaga, Matt Damon, and Serena Williams are investing in companies that are “doing well by doing good”.
+New investment funds with an impact focus are launched weekly, not just in the US but in Australia, Singapore, the People’s Republic of China, and beyond.
+Celebrities such as Lady Gaga, Matt Damon and Serena Williams are investing in companies that are “doing well by doing good”.

 But it wasn’t always this way … In fact, just a few years ago, for civilians not working in the investment world or at specific NGOs, impact investing was a euphemism for charity or signified investments in companies that did good things but didn’t make any money.